marcopeg/learning-docker/003_deal-with-images/README.md

 ![docker images output](./docker-images.png)

-**Oh wait!
+> **Oh wait!
 Why do I see two images?**
+>

-As expected there is an "ubuntu" image on our list (we just pulled it) but we also see an "hello-world" (I'm assuming you are running all the examples of those tutorials, please do that and tell your friends!)
+> As expected you see an "ubuntu" image (we just pulled it), but you can also see an
+> "hello-world" (I'm assuming you are running all the examples of those tutorials,
+> please do that and tell your friends!).
+>
+> This happens because whenever you `docker run` an
+> image that is not locally available, Docker will automagically pull it for you.

 ## Docker Hub

 Have you ever wake up wondering:

-> from where my images come from?
+> From where my images come from?
 > - <small>me in the morning</small>

-I did once, and I got lucky as the answer is straightforward.
-Images come from [DockerHub](https://hub.docker.com/).
-You can imagine DockerHub as a GitHub for Docker images.
+I did once, and I got lucky as the answer is straightforward: **images come from [DockerHub](https://hub.docker.com/)**.
+You can think of DockerHub as a GitHub for Docker images.

-Every image can be versioned, pulled and pushed just like a GitHub repository.
+Every image can be versioned, pulled and pushed just like a GitHub repository:

 - of course you can create your own account
 - of course you can push your own images
-- of course is free for public projects!
+- of course it is free for public projects!

 ## Image Identifier